kmacko265/Web-Interaction-Process-Analysis----In-progress/README.md

 Session distribution by hits per session was analyzed using Excel pivot tables, grouping sessions into 1–2, 3–5, 6–10, and 10+ hit buckets.

 ### 4.2 KPI #2 – Session Duration / Time Between Hits
+Average session duration was approximately 2.8 minutes; however, the distribution was highly skewed, with extreme outliers exceeding two hours.
+This indicates that long session duration alone does not necessarily reflect good user experience and may be driven by inactivity or technical factors.

+Session duration alone is a weak indicator of user experience, as very long sessions may reflect inactivity rather than engagement.
 ### 4.3 KPI #3 – Entry vs Exit Steps

 ## 5. Key Findings (So Far)